 It is imperative that you have a positive attitude about rejection by understanding that it is simply a fact of life.
 There is no need to dwell on what could’ve, should’ve, or would’ve been, acknowledge the disappointment and let it go.
 Sometimes we seek explanations to make the pill easier to swallow but the truth is that you are in control of your emotions.
 Emotional maturity is being able to take a loss because you know that losing is part of the formula for success.

 Therefore, do not take it personal when someone rejects you, thank them instead.
-Do not force yourself into spaces that you are not supposed to exist.
+Do not force yourself into spaces that you are not supposed to exist in.
 The wrong job, the wrong relationship, the wrong house, the wrong car, the wrong business venture, the wrong team, the wrong school, the wrong time, or the wrong decision carries problems that you were never meant to experience.
 I truly believe that rejection is protection from an unnecessary life lesson.
 When you understand the shield of rejection, you will welcome it with open arms.
 In closing, rejection will have you feeling either motivated or devastated, so decide which attitude you want to possess as you continue through life’s journey.

 Please comment below about this topic to become part of the discussion.
 Also, like and follow Plenty Ink to stay updated on my latest ink spill.